MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/XML.md

     Hello <i>world</i>
 </abc>
 ```
 Xml.Tables will return the "world" portion but ignore "Hello".
 Only the element(s) are returned, not the text.

-Xml.Document will return "Hello <i>world</i>".
+However, Xml.Document will return "Hello \<i>world\</i>".
 The inner node is turned to text in entire, and structure is not preserved.